-The Vilamendhoo Island Resort & Spa is a well-established favourite for serious divers.
-With its dive centres run by the professionals from Euro Divers, they guarantee high standards of instructors and guides.
+- Vilamendhoo Island Resort & Spa: With its dive centres run by the professionals from Euro Divers, they guarantee high standards of instructors and guides.
 There are over 40 sites to explore, including the Vilamendhoo Caves and the Khudarah Thila that has vibrant soft corals.
 June to October is known to be good for manta ray diving.
-Be sure not to miss the night ‘fluo’ dives!
-We recommend to stay at one of the Jacuzzi Villas, where you can relax after a day of diving.
-It’s really tiring!

-An ideal spot for beginners is Medhufushi Island Resort.
+- Medhufushi Island Resort: This resort is an ideal spot for beginners.
 There are only two tourist islands in Meermu Island, so you may have the dive sites all to yourselves.
-Be sure to visit the Manta & More and Shark’s Tongue sites.
-Operated by the Werner Lau group and its Maldivian liveaboard, the itineraries start on the island so it is perfect to combine this diving experience with your Maldives honeymoon.
+The itineraries also start on the island so it is perfect to combine this diving experience with your Maldives honeymoon!

-Kuredu Island Resort & Spa is one of the first resorts in the Lhaviyana Atoll area and has been popular with divers for over 20 years.
+- Kuredu Island Resort & Spa: It is one of the first resorts in the Lhaviyana Atoll area and has been popular with divers for over 20 years.
 An amazing diving experience awaits you with a shipyard site that has 2 diveable wrecks to explore.
-The resort is all-inclusive and the diving is run by the award-winning Prodivers.

 6. Sleep and dine with the brimming Maldives marine life

-Anantara Kihavah Maldives Villas offers a spectacular underwater wine and dine experience at the SEA restaurant, where the ocean becomes your walls.
+- Anantara Kihavah Maldives Villas: this place offers a spectacular underwater wine and dine experience at the SEA restaurant, where the ocean becomes your walls.
 We definitely highly recommend this incredible experience with your loved one.

-A designer restaurant located at the bottom of the island’s lagoon, H20 by LAGO has a seating capacity of 20 and treats diners to the breathtaking marine environment of the Maldives while indulging in a specialized menu that is unrivalled in the country.
+- You & Me Maldives: This designer restaurant is located at the bottom of the island’s lagoon, and has a seating capacity of 20 and treats diners to the breathtaking marine environment of the Maldives while indulging in a specialized menu that is unrivalled in the country.
 Definitely a unique Maldives honeymoon experience!

-The underwater fine dining restaurant at OZEN is the crown jewel of fine dining experiences.
-The M6m is an exclusive underwater restaurant that serves exceptional modern seafood cuisine and showcases the beautiful underwater Maldives view.
+- OZEN by Atmosphere at Maadhoo: The underwater fine dining restaurant at OZEN is the crown jewel of fine dining experiences.
+The M6m is an exclusive underwater restaurant that serves exceptional modern seafood cuisine and showcases the beautiful underwater Maldives view!